tapfortap/Documentation/AndroidAPIReference.md

 ### Methods

-#### public void interstitialOnReceive(Interstitial ad)
+#### public void interstitialOnReceive(Interstitial interstitial)

 Called when a new ad is received and is ready to be shown.

 **Parameters**

-  - _ad_ - The Interstitial which received a new ad.
+  - _interstitial_ - The Interstitial which received a new ad.

 ---

 #### public void interstitialOnFail(Interstitial interstitial, String reason, Throwable throwable)

-Called when an ad fails to load.
+Called when an interstitial fails to load or show an ad.
 An explicit call to load is required to get the next ad.

 **Parameters**

-  - _interstitial_ - The Interstitial which received a new ad.
+  - _interstitial_ - The Interstitial that failed to receive or shown an ad.
+  - _reason_ - The reason for the failure.
+  - _throwable_ - The exception that caused the failure.

 ---

 #### public void interstitialOnShow(Interstitial interstitial)

-The interstitial ad was shown to the user.
+Called when the interstitial was shown to the user.

 **Parameters**

-  - _interstitial_ - The Interstitial which received a new ad.
+  - _interstitial_ - The Interstitial that showed the ad.

 ---

 #### public void interstitialOnTap(Interstitial interstitial)

-The user tapped on the interstitial ad.
+Called when the user taps on the interstitial.

 **Parameters**

-  - _interstitial_ - The Interstitial which received a new ad.
+  - _interstitial_ - The Interstitial that the user tapped on.

 ---

 #### public void interstitialOnDismiss(Interstitial interstitial)

-The user dismissed the interstitial ad.
+Called when the user dismisses the interstitial.

 **Parameters**

-  - _interstitial_ - The Interstitial which received a new ad.
+  - _interstitial_ - The Interstitial that was dismissed.

 ## AppWall

 ### Overview

-This class is responsible for downloading and showing appWall ads.
+This class is responsible for downloading and showing app walls.

 ### Special Considerations

-Always be sure that an appWall is ready to be shown by either using the callbacks or by using the isReadyToShow method.
+Always be sure that an app wall is ready to be shown by either using the callbacks or by using the isReadyToShow method.
-Failure to do so may cause and ad to be shown at unexpected or undersireable times due to network connectivity.
+Failure to do so may cause an app wall to be shown at unexpected or undersireable times due to network connectivity.

 ### Methods

 #### public static AppWall create(Context context)

-Creates and starts loading an appWall
+Creates a new instance of AppWall and starts loading an app wall.

 **Parameters**